HenkWillcock/SWEN301ArchitectureProject/ProjectChange.md

 ## 3 Building Model View Controller

 After the first attempt at a change failed a second option was completed instead.
-This second changed was to add a `Controller` class to the program and complete a full Model-View-Controller architecture.
+This second change was to add a `Controller` class to the program and complete a full Model-View-Controller architecture.

 ### 3.1 Planning